 K..
 EXHIBITING LEADERSHIP AND MANAGERIAL EFFECTIVENESS ON THE DEPARTMENT, COLLEGE, OR UNIVERSITY OF ALASKA FAIRBANKS LEVELs AND/OR on behalf of STATEWIDE PROGRAMS AND SERVICES.

-L. supporting URSA INITIATIVES INCLUDING JOINT PROJECTS WITH STUDENTS, E.G., CASE STUDIES BY STUDENT PRACTITIONERS, FORCE MULTIPLIERS, MENTORING, ETC.

-M..
+L..
 Assisting in the design of justice-related community efforts.

-N. COORDINATING SPECIALIZED COURSE DELIVERY METHODS FOR STUDENTS IN RURAL ALASKA INCLUDING INTENSIVE ADVISING and SUPPORT.
+M. COORDINATING SPECIALIZED COURSE DELIVERY METHODS FOR STUDENTS IN RURAL ALASKA INCLUDING INTENSIVE ADVISING and SUPPORT.

 3. Professional Service